 Stella Maris College offers a wide range of programmes and course options to fulfill its vision and mission of imparting whole-person education in an inclusive environment.
-Rooted in the core values of the Institution, the curriculum is designed to align with local, regional, national, and global developmental needs and pedagogical trends.
+Rooted in the core values of the institution, the curriculum is designed to align with local, regional, national, and global developmental needs and a rapidly changing technological environment.

-The College revises the curriculum every three years taking into consideration feedback from all stakeholders: students, alumnae, course teachers, industrial experts, members of the Academic Audit Committee and Board of Studies.
-The revision made in the academic year 2019-20 integrates Outcome Based Education into the existing five-part curriculum in the CBCS format.
-The Programme, Programme Specific and Course Learning Outcomes identified are aligned with national and global mandates for quality education: life-long learning, employability, entrepreneurship, and the ability to engage effectively in society.
+The College revises the curriculum every three years taking into consideration feedback from all stakeholders: students, alumnae, course teachers, industrial experts, members of the Academic Audit Committee and Boards of Studies.
+The revision made in the academic year 2019-20 integrates Outcome Based Education into the existing five-part curriculum in the Choice Based Credit System (CBCS) format.
+The Programme Outcomes, Programme Specific and Course Learning Outcomes identified are aligned with national and global mandates for quality education: life-long learning, employability, entrepreneurship, and the ability to engage effectively with social realities.

 Core and Major Elective courses contribute to the development of disciplinary knowledge.
 The Interdisciplinary and General Elective Courses offer students an opportunity to explore points of intersection between different disciplines and enable students to function effectively in an increasingly multidisciplinary academic world.
 Foundation courses in English, Tamil, Hindi, Sanskrit, and French help the students in honing their communication and interpersonal skills while introducing them to cultural and literary aspects.
 Student development and training programmes and mandatory Service-Learning/Social Awareness courses create compassionate citizens who will be sensitive to social and environmental justice.
+The institutionalisation of Service Learning as a pedagogy creates avenues for students to strengthen classroom learning through interaction with communities and reflection on their experiences.

-Independent learning and research are encouraged through Independent Electives and independent research projects as well as online courses such as SWAYAM, NPTEL and Coursera for which additional credits are awarded.
+Independent learning and research are encouraged through Independent Electives and independent research projects.
+Certificate courses through MOOCs, offered on online platforms such as SWAYAM, NPTEL and Coursera offer opportunities for students to obtain extra credits.

 Each year of study is divided into two semesters.
 The duration of a semester is 90 working days.
 The odd and even semesters are from June to November and November to April respectively.

-In each semester, the course work includes lectures, tutorials, assignments and seminars.
 Most courses have an End Semester Examination.
 Some courses have projects, term papers, dissertations or theses, in lieu of an End Semester Examination.